 Allogeneic and Autologous Transplants

-There are more than 80 medical conditions for which hematopoietic stem cell transplant (including cord blood transplant) is a standard treatment option.
+There are more than 80 medical conditions for which transplantation of hematopoietic stem cells (including cord blood transplant) is a standard treatment option.
 Most of these therapies require allogeneic transplants, where the patient must use a genetically-matched cord blood donor.
 The only exceptions to this are patients who are transplanted for solid tumors or acquired anemias.
 In these situations, the patient may receive an autologous transplant.

-Diseases Treatable with Hematopoietic Stem Cell Transplant in the Future
+Diseases Treatable with Hematopoietic Stem Cells in the Future

 In addition, there is a range of disease categories for which cord blood transplant could represent a viable treatment method in the future.
 For these conditions, there are still unknown criteria that need to be determined before the cord blood stem cell transplant can become commonplace, such as patient criteria for optimal treatment effectiveness, optimum stem cell quantity for use in transplant, and preferred method of stem cell delivery into the patient, as shown below.